digiltd/oh-rtd-test/EnOcean-Binding.md

     enocean="{id=<id_of_enocean_device> [, eep = <EEP_name>][, channel = <channelName>][, parameter = <parameterName>]}"

 The device id is printed on the device package.
-When the EEP is needed, the eep (e.g. "F6.02.01") is also printed on the device package.
+When the EEP ([EnOcean Equipment Profile](http://www.enocean-alliance.org/eep/)) is needed, the eep (e.g. "F6.02.01") is also printed on the device package.
+In OpenHAB the three profile elements of the EEP are separated by colons `:`(e.g. "F6:02:01").
 All parameters in [] are optional and only used for some devices.

 ## Supported Devices